telefonicaid/iotagent-node-lib/doc/api.md

 described in the [Device datamodel](#device-datamodel) section.

 If devices are not pre-registered, they will be automatically created when a measure arrives to the IoT Agent - this process is known as autoprovisioning.
-The IoT Agent will create an empty device with the group `apiKey` and `type` - the associated document created in database doesn't include config group parameters (in particular, `timestamp`, `explicitAttrs`, `active` or `attributes`, `static` and `lazy` attributes and commands).
+The IoT Agent will create an empty device with the group `apikey` and `type` - the associated document created in database doesn't include config group parameters (in particular, `timestamp`, `explicitAttrs`, `active` or `attributes`, `static` and `lazy` attributes and commands).
 The IoT Agent will also create the entity in the Context Broker if it does not exist yet.